Ziyzou02/DrawFeyn/README.md

 # DrawFeyn

 `DrawFeyn` is a small Typst/CeTZ helper package for drawing Feynman diagrams with coordinate-based primitives.
-It provides reusable propagators, labels, vertices, simple helper shapes, vector utilities, and compatibility wrappers for an older demo-style API.
+It provides reusable propagators, labels, vertices, simple helper shapes, vector utilities.

 The implementation is based on CeTZ: